-Positioning chairs are also able to improve users’ posture, which yields a variety of medical benefits.
-The posterior tilt function facilitates physiological processes including digestion, respiration, and the reduction of swelling in the extremities.
+Positioning chairs can also improve users’ posture, which yields a variety of medical benefits.
+The posterior tilt function facilitates physiological processes, including digestion, respiration, and reduced swelling in the extremities.

-The benefits continue, with tilt-in-space wheelchairs facilitating the sort of pressure-relieving movements that users need in order to avoid ulcers and injuries.
+The benefits continue.
+Tilt-in-space wheelchairs facilitate the sort of pressure-relieving movements that users need in order to avoid ulcers and injuries.
 Simply reclining a backrest by 90 degrees can reduce seat forces by up to 61 percent.

-The high functionality of positioning chairs also makes it easier for caregivers to provide assistance without the risk of falls or other injuries.
-For example, Broda can help caregivers maneuver users into activity-ready positions without fear of them sliding out of place throughout the day.
+Positioning wheelchairs also make it easier for caregivers to provide assistance without the risk of falls or other injuries.
+For example, with Broda, patients can assume activity-ready positions without fear of them sliding out of place throughout the day.

 Better Seating Reduces Pressure Injuries and Skin Sheers